 Predators & Pests

 Jubilee Orpington birds are relatively low-maintenance chickens that do not require much day-to-day care.
-However, they will need to be kept in a secure coop and run area to protect them from predators.
+However, they must be kept in a secure coop and run area to protect them from predators.

 Jubilee Orpington chickens are vulnerable to predators such as hawks, owls, foxes, and coyotes.
 They are also susceptible to various chicken pests, such as mites and worms.

-To keep Orpington chickens free of predators and pests, keeping them in a secure coop and run area is important.
+Keeping Orpington chickens free of predators and pests in a secure coop and run area is important.
 This area should have a solid roof to protect them from aerial predators and should be enclosed with a wire fence to keep out ground predators.

 It is also good to regularly check Orpington chickens for any signs of parasites or illness.
 Baby chicks require extra care against parasites and disease.

 A good quality chicken feed is the foundation of a nutritious diet for the flock.
-This feed should be supplemented with fresh greens and vegetables and occasional treats such as scraps from the kitchen.
+This feed should be supplemented with fresh greens, vegetables, and occasional treats such as scraps from the kitchen.

-In order to keep Orpington chickens healthy and productive, it is important to make sure they are getting the proper nutrition.
-A good quality chicken food and feeder is essential and should be supplemented with fresh greens, vegetables, and occasional treats.
+To keep Orpington chickens healthy and productive, it is important to ensure they are getting the proper nutrition.
+A good quality chicken food is essential and should be supplemented with fresh greens, vegetables, and occasional treats.
 Grit and oyster shells are also important for proper digestion and strong bones.

-They should have access to a good quality chicken feed and fresh water at all times.
+They should have access to good quality chicken feed and fresh water at all times.

 Feeding & Watering

-In addition to good quality chicken food, Orpingtons will also need regular access to a chicken watering system and fresh greens and vegetables.
+In addition to good quality chicken food, Orpingtons will also need regular access to clean water and fresh greens and vegetables.
 Providing a source of shade or shelter in the run area can also be helpful during hot days.